keith-E/Porky/README.md

 PS C:\> cd PathToPreferredDirectory
 PS C:\> git clone https://github.com/tensorflow/models.git
 ```
-The TensorFlow models repository will contain
+The TensorFlow models repository will contain useful configuration scripts to configure your machine learning pipeline.

 #### Convert the XML Annotations to CSV
 See [Dat Tran's repository](https://github.com/datitran/raccoon_dataset/) for the xml_to_csv.py script utilized for this step.
 The modified version of this script is contained within the src/utils/ directory of this project's repository.
 See [Gilbert Tanner's article](https://towardsdatascience.com/creating-your-own-object-detector-ad69dda69c85) on how those modifications came to be.